 PROS OF THE STEAM ROOM

-If you suffer from heat sensitivity, the steam room is better.
-The humidity makes your body feel hotter even though the temperature is cooler compared to the sauna.
+This is one of the better options if you suffer from heat sensitivity, because the humidity makes your body feel hotter, causing you to perspire, even though the temperature is cooler in comparison to the traditional sauna.

 CONS OF THE STEAM ROOM